BaoAdrian/rebrandly-bot/README.md

    $ cd lambda; zip -r ../lambda.zip *
    ```
    - Now import that newly created `lambda.zip` file into the secondary function code section

+3. Environment Variables
+   - You will notice after the import of the **Function Code** that it uses environment variables to extract the `BOT_USER_OAUTH_TOKEN` and the `REBRANDLY_API_KEY`
+   - In the **Environment Variables** section, add two key-value pairs for the above variables
+   - Save any changes made to the Function configuration

 Now the secondary lambda function is setup and ready to go!
 Assuming everything is connected as it should be, you can now invite your SlackApp to any channel and interact with it using the [supported commands](#supported-commands) below!